jcunow/RootScanR/README.md

 #### _Pre-Processing outside of R_
 ____________________________________

-##### Step 1: Bringing seperate Images together (Not yet available in R)
+##### Step 1: Bringing separate Images together (Not yet available in R)
-Stitching images together removs overlap and enables continuous depth mapping.
+Stitching images together removes overlap and enables continuous depth mapping.
 Two Suggestions:
 1. Affine Keyfeature Stitching of all Scans corresponding to a particular Tube in Time; see Try AffineStitcher.py in StitchR repository.
 Works well for feature rich images with more overlap and less good for homogeneous images with little overlap.
 Limiting the key feature mapping to the overlap region should result in better results (not implemented yet!)
 2. Use ImageJ's Addon Stitcher.
 Needs a text file listing the rough Image positions (ca. 100px overlap).
 This has a high sucessrate but is time intensive.